 As High Voltage begins, a band of Triad gangsters make off with Chelios’ unconscious body and quickly perform some makeshift open-heart surgery in the back of a massage parlor.
 The super-heart of Chelios is removed, apparently for its intrinsic value, and replaced with a mechanical pumper that has a very limited lifespan.
 Three months pass, and Chelios finally makes his escape from these villains when he realizes that his captors are planning on harvesting the rest of his organs — including his “horse c@$k.”

 So the superhuman Chelios must find his heart, but he soon realizes that he has to keep his artificial ticker powered up in order to continue the sprinting, fighting, and killing that takes place almost nonstop over the course of the film’s hour-and-a-half running time.
 That leads to the electricity previously mentioned, which is derived from all manner of sources — tasers, car batteries, power plants, and so on.
 It also leads to the over-the-top cartoonishness of it all, as any semblance of reality is drained from the film like a car that’s had its headlights on all night.

 And let’s take a moment to thank writer-directors Brian Taylor and Mark Neveldine for not feeling the urge to keep these proceedings “real” at all, because that’s what makes the film so much fun and separates it from the typically mechanical and repetitious action genre.
 We’ve got a whole summer’s worth of that junk coming at us soon enough, thank you very much.

-Mint condition, double-sided;, international style A, rolled.
-This is an original double-sided movie poster and not a reprint.
-Original 1 Sheet that has printing on both the front and the back of the ...
+Things We Lost in the Fire DS 1 Sheet Movie Poster - Style A. Near mint condition; double-sided; rolled.
+This is an original movie poster and not a reprint.
+Original 1 Sheet that has printing on both...